Abenomics: Austerity policies

-BMI Research expressed the view that the Japanese economy would fall into fiscal crisis before 2020 due to basic structural issues, including high government debt, worsening demographics, and loss of competitiveness in key industries.
-Anatole Kaletsky was an early supporter of Abenomics, but since the Japanese government decided to raise the country's consumption tax rate to 10%, he expressed his concern that the tax hike could deal a more devastating blow to the Japanese economy than expected.
-In 1997, the Japanese government raised the rate to 5% from 3% to tackle its debt of 50% of its GDP at that time, promising that the tax hike would be offset by income-tax reforms.
-However, the tax hike ended up making domestic consumption stumble, pushing the economy into recession.
-The country fell into a deflationary trap.
-Due to the country's long-running malaise, the government's gross debt reached 200% of its GDP, despite the increase of the sales tax.
+BMI Research predicted the Japanese economy would fall into fiscal crisis before 2020 due to basic structural issues, including high government debt, worsening demographics, and loss of competitiveness in key industries.
+Anatole Kaletsky was an early supporter of Abenomics, but since the Japanese government raised the consumption tax rate to 10%, he expressed concerns that the tax hike could deal larger blow to the Japanese economy than expected.
+In 1997, the Japanese government raised the rate from 3% to 5% to tackle its debt (50% of GDP at the time), promising that the tax hike would be offset by income-tax reforms.
+However, the tax hike inhibited domestic consumption, pushing the economy into a deflationary trap and a recession.
+Due to the country's long-running malaise, gross public debt reached 200% of GDP, despite the sales tax increase.
 The International Monetary Fund (IMF) forecast that the tax hike would cut Japan's economic growth from 2.5% in 2013 to 1.4% in 2014, but Kaletsky argues that this economic downturn is underestimated.

-In March 2014, at a conference in Abu Dhabi, Lawrence Summers expressed his concern about the negative effects of the tax hike, saying that it could damage the Japanese economy more seriously than early estimates.
-Although the Japanese government expects their economy to recover after the it goes into a short recession, Summers suggested that Japan's rebound was overestimated.
+In March 2014, at a conference in Abu Dhabi, Lawrence Summers expressed concern that the tax hike could damage the Japanese economy more seriously than early estimates.
+Although the Japanese government expected their economy to recover after a short recession, Summers suggested the rebound was overestimated.